Linus (fusion experiment): History

-The Linus effort ultimately traces its history to a discussion between Ramy Shanny of NRL and E.P.
-Velikhov of the Kurchatov Institute.
+The Linus effort ultimately traces its history to a discussion between Ramy Shanny of the United States Naval Research Laboratory (NRL) and Evgeny Velikhov of the Kurchatov Institute.

 The basic idea of super-high magnetic fields as a path to fusion had been considered as early as the 1950s by Andrei Sakharov, who proposed imploding metal liners to produce the required field.
 The concept was not picked up until the 1960s, when Velikhov began small-scale experiments.
 It was realized that the cost of the metal liners would likely be higher than the value of the electricity they would produce, the "kopeck problem", and they considered the idea of using a liquid metal liner instead.

 Shanny asked about how such a system would be stabilized against Rayleigh-Taylor issues.
 Velikhov misunderstood the question, thinking he was asking how it would be stabilized against gravity within the drum.
 He replied that they would spin it.
-When Shanny considered this answer he found that it did indeed stabilize against Rayleigh-Taylor, and the Linus program was born.
+Shanny, believing Velikhov was saying spinning would address Rayleigh-Taylor problems, performed the calculations and found that it did indeed stabilize these instabilities.
+The Linus program was born.